mlhartme/stool/main/documentation.md

 `-repair` is specified, the stage is stopped (and also removed if expired for more than autoRemove days).
 And if `-email` is specified, a notification mail is sent as configured by the notify property.

+Also checks if the docker container for this stage is in stage running.

 Also checks DNS settings.

 Also performs log rotation: logs are gzipped and removed after 90 days.